Creative cosmos, magnetic maths, and more!

-More than 200 teachers have taken part in our Primary Physics Professional Learning (P3L) days so far this year, with three more sessions already planned across the UK (Canterbury, Durham and Exeter) in 2019.
+More than 200 teachers have taken part in our Primary Physics Professional Learning (P3L) days so far this year, with three more sessions already planned across the UK in 2019.

 At each of the days, our specialist physics practitioners have delivered four hands-on workshops which bring science to life with some amazing practical activities, resources and ideas for how physics can be taught in the primary classroom.